An often heard solution to PHP cURL errors with SSL is to turn off

 In all of these cases, the CA certificate is critical to defining the certificate path and usage restrictions for all end entity certificates issued for use in the PKI.

+Here is how to fix Jetpack register_http_request_failed errors: How to register and activate Jetpack with WordPress properly.
 One often reported error message is with activating the Jetpack plugin in WordPress.
 The error is: